TheusZer0/huxpro.github.io/_posts/2020-02-25-RedesDePC.markdown

         FileWriter llave_AES = new FileWriter("TareaRedes.txt");

-        // uncomment the following line to add the Provider of choice
-        //Security.addProvider(new com.sun.crypto.provider.SunJCE());

         KeyGenerator keyGenerator = KeyGenerator.getInstance("DESede");
         // keysize must be equal to 112 or 168 for this provider keyGenerator.init(168);